Myconos and Santorini are two of the most famous Greek islands and especially during the high season can be very crowded.

-Paros is also amazing for its beaches.
+Paros is also famous for its beaches.
 So, don’t forget to visit:

-Golden Beach: This is one of my favourites beaches but perhaps I am a little biased as I have spent some lovely summers there!
+Golden Beach: This is one of my favorite beaches but perhaps I am a little biased as I have spent some lovely summers there!
 It has deep blue waters, golden sands and the beautiful Cycladic landscape!
-Also there you will enjoy from coffee to cocktails at the beach and from sandwiches to romantic dinners!
+Also, there, you will enjoy from coffee to cocktails at the beach and from sandwiches to romantic dinners!
 If you are a surfer don’t miss this location.
 One of the best places for wind-surf and amazing wind!!

 Monastiri: Lovely beach, well organised with shallow and clear water and it is ideal for families!
 You can follow the rocky path (around 20′) toward the boats and you will find a peaceful cove beach that is not organized and that is nude friendly.